Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 Now we could have arrived at `vcl_error` from `vcl_recv` (e.g. if in our `vcl_recv` we had logic for checking Basic Authentication and none was found on the incoming request we could decide from `vcl_recv` to execute `error 401`) or we could have arrived at `vcl_error` from `vcl_miss` (as per our earlier example).
 So we need to check the internal Fastly state to identify this, hence checking `fastly_info.state ~ "^MISS"`.

 After that we append to the `obj` object's `X-VCL-Route` header our current state (i.e. so we know we came into `vcl_error`).
-Finally we look at the status on the `obj` object and see it's a 901 custom status code and so so we append that information so we know what happened.
+Finally we look at the status on the `obj` object and see it's a 901 custom status code and so we append that information in order to know what happened.

 But you'll notice we don't restart the request from `vcl_error`, because if we did come from `vcl_miss` the data in `obj` would be lost because ultimately it was set on a 'cluster shield' node (as `vcl_error` would be running on the 'cluster shield' node when coming from `vcl_miss`).